stavrina/test-gh-deployment/README.md

 4. (Optional) Run `jupyter-book clean handbook/` to remove any existing builds (Not recommended unless you are prepared to transfer files from `handbook` to `handbook/_build` in the hierarchical structure of this repository)
 5. Run `jupyter-book build handbook/`

 A fully-rendered HTML version of the book will be built in `handbook/_build/html/`.
+You can view the fully rendered HTML version locally by opening `index.html` located in `handbook/_build/html/` in your web browser.

 ### Hosting the book